MorphStore/LCTL/doc/guide.md

 ## The Language Layer <a name="TheLanguageLayer"></a>

-In this section, we explain the language layer, the Collate template definitions, the calculation template definitions, and give an example for thespecification of an algorithm.
+In this section, we explain the language layer, the Collate template definitions, the calculation template definitions, and give an example for the specification of an algorithm.

 ### The Collate Templates <a name="TheCollateTemplates"></a>

 All templates to specify an algorithm (Collate, Calculation and Processing templates) have to be defined.
 You can find the Collate concept templates in ```LCTL/language```.
 One of the two files is named ```LCTL/language/Concepts.h```.
 It contains all Collate concepts as template structs.
-And example is the Recursion struct
+An example is the Recursion struct

 ```cpp
 template<